 So, if you need to perform a heavy task, go for the thick blade but if you just want some clearings and lighter chopping choose a thin blade.
 I prefer thick blade machetes as they are good to perform every small and big game.

 If you are associated with the field of woodcutting, agriculture reinforcement or other outdoor adventures.
-Surely, you are in search of the best machete 2021.
+Surely, you are in search of the best machete 2022 that also works well in 2022.
 If you are tired of buying such a machete whose blades aren’t sharp and dull shortly, the handle is hard to hold and rough or the sheath is not entirely closed.
 But Stop!
 You don’t have to worry anymore because we’re going to show you the top machetes with excellent strength and durability.